 Makes 4 Cupcakes

-1/3 cup + 1 T. Regular or Gluten Free All Purpose Flour (I use Bob’s Red Mill AP Gluten Free Flour)
+1/3 cup + 1 Tb.
+Regular or Gluten Free All Purpose Flour (I use Bob’s Red Mill Gluten Free AP Flour, which you can buy HERE)

 1/4 tsp.
 Baking Soda